BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ## Contributing

 Code improvement recommendations are very welcome.
-In order to contribute, follow the steps below:
+In order to contribute, submit a Pull Request describing your code improvements.

 ## License